Opening Thought

 The Samaritan Woman and the Mercy of Forward Motion

-The woman at the well becomes important here.
+The woman at the well is a living picture of this mercy.

 John 4:18